jeantessier/TwoStageGuiceProvider-gradle-spock/README.md

 ```

 It has different setup methods for different clients.
 This example is to
-illustrate that different clients might setup the service differently.
+illustrate that different clients might set up the service differently.
 In real
 life, there would be no dependency from the service upon its clients.
 For a
 more concrete example, the service might be a web server class and each client
 might configure a different set of URLs.